 Please note: This post is from many years ago.
 I was able to make a one-time donation to this school because my children had outgrown some Montessori materials I had.
 I do not have any information on Montessori in Colombia, including schools, materials, homeschooling, or any other area of Montessori.
 I wish I could help everyone but I can’t :).
 Hopefully people can find other information online regarding Montessori schools and materials in Colombia, as well as take advantage of all the free resources available online, including our own Free Downloads.

-This past August, I received an email from a young woman named Ana Torres.
-Ana and her family (including her husband and parents) work for an organization in Colombia, South America, called Healing Colombia.
-As Ana explained, Colombia is a country in peril.
+There is an organization in Colombia, South America, called Healing Colombia.
+A young woman who works for this organization, Ana Torres, contacted me and explained that Colombia is a country in peril.
 High rates of violence, conflict, and poverty make it a difficult place for many people to live.
 Sadly, but typically, children are the ones who suffer the most in these kinds of conditions.

 The mission of Healing Colombia is to work with the Colombian government and other charitable organizations to bring education, training programs, and other resources to at-risk youth and other disadvantaged groups in Colombia.